-There are two common forms of esophageal cancer:
+There are two common types of esophageal cancer.

 During the early stages of esophageal cancer, you probably won’t experience any symptoms.
-As your cancer progresses, you might experience:
+As your cancer progresses, you may experience:

 - frequent choking while eating